 Life Transitions and Relationship Issues in Athens, GA

 Who I work with: Some clients are navigating the end of a marriage, a career change, a major loss, or a season of life that looks nothing like they expected.
 Others are struggling in their relationships, not sure how to move forward or whether to stay.
-I also work with college students figuring out what they want from life and executives dealing with burnout, anger, or patterns that are hurting their relationships at work and at home.
+I also work with college students, figuring out what they want from life, and executives dealing with burnout, career stress, and unhelpful patterns that are hurting their relationships at work and at home.
+I am a certified CDR 360 provider.
+CDR 360 provides clients with a comprehensive, multi-perspective view of their strengths, stress patterns, and relational impact, helping them increase self-awareness and make targeted, meaningful changes in how they lead and relate to others.

 What we do together: The work looks different for every client.
 Some need to talk it through.
 Some need somatic work.
 Some need practical tools and a clear plan forward.
 I weave in motivational interviewing, solution-focused approaches, and executive coaching skills depending on what the client needs.
 My executive coaching background means I can be very practical and goal-oriented when that’s what serves the client best.

-Faith, Spirituality, and Church Hurt in Athens, GA
+Faith, Spirituality, and Religious Trauma in Athens, GA

 Who I work with: Many of my faith-based clients are Christians who still believe in God but have been hurt by the church, whether through spiritual abuse, power dynamics, or sexual abuse within faith communities.
 They want a therapist who will honor their faith rather than dismiss it, and who understands the particular pain of being harmed by the very place that was supposed to be safe.

-What we do together: I bring my own Christian faith into this work in whatever way the client finds helpful.
+What we do together: I bring my own Christian faith into this work in whatever way the client finds helpful, combined with evidence-based trauma approaches such as EMDR, IFS and DBT.
 We process the harm, work through the grief and confusion, and help the client find their own footing again spiritually and emotionally.
 For clients whose faith is complicated, evolving, or absent, I hold that with equal care.
 I follow the client’s lead always.

 A Few Things I Want You to Know